QueenofParts/Project2-Room2/README.md

 •	Create a visualization that continues to learn where clusters lie based on ML (use Leaflet or Plotly to change the visualization).
 •	Create an idea using mock data, and simulate how machine learning might be used.
 •	Create an analysis of existing data to make a prediction, classification, or regression.

 Working with Your Group

 When working on an online group project, it’s crucial to meet with your group and communicate regularly.
 Plan for significant collaboration time outside of class.
 The following tips can help you make the most of your time:

 •	Decide how you’re going to communicate with your group members when you begin.
 Create a Slack channel, exchange phone numbers, and ensure that the group knows each group member’s available working hours.

-•	Set up an agile project by using GitHub Projects so that your group can track tasks.
+•	Set up an agile project by using GitHub Projects so that your group can track tasks .
 •	Create internal milestones to ensure that your group is on track.
 Set due dates for these milestones so that you have a timeline for completing the project.

-Some of these milestones might include: o	Project ideation;
+Some of these milestones might include:

+o	Project ideation;

 o	Data fetching;

 o	Data exploration;

 o	Data transformation;

 o	Data analysis;

 o	Testing;

 o	Creating documentation; and

 o	Creating the presentation.

 Since this is a two-week project, make sure that you have completed at least half of your project by the end of the first week in order to stay on track.
 Although you will divide the work among the group members, it’s essential to collaborate and communicate while working on different parts of the project.
 Be sure to check in with your teammates regularly and offer support.

-Support and Resources
+Support and Resources:

 Your instructional team will provide support during classes and office hours.
 You will also have access to learning assistants and tutors to help you with topics as needed.
 Make sure to take advantage of these resources as you collaborate with your group on this project.
 Requirements

 Data Model Implementation (25 points)

 •	There is a Jupyter notebook that thoroughly describes the data extraction, cleaning, and transformation process, and the cleaned data is exported as CSV files for the machine learning model.
 (10 points)
 •	A Python script initializes, trains, and evaluates a model or loads a pretrained model.
 (10 points)
 •	The model demonstrates meaningful predictive power at least 75% classification accuracy or 0.80 R-squared.
 (5 points)